daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 But while its syntax aims to be as simple as possible, Alda will also be extensive in scope, offering composers a canvas with creative possibilities as close to unlimited as it can muster.
 I'm about to ramble a little about the inspiring creative potential that audio programming languages can bring to the table; it is my hope that Alda will embody much of this potential.

 At the time of writing, Alda can be used to create MIDI scores, using any instrument available in the [General MIDI sound set](http://www.midi.org/techspecs/gm1sound.php).
 In the near future, Alda's scope will be expanded to include sounds synthesized from basic waveforms, samples loaded from sound files, and perhaps other forms of synthesis.
+I'm envisioning a world where programmers and non-programmers alike can create all sorts of music, from classical to chiptune to experimental soundscapes, using only a text editor and the Alda executable.

 In this blog post, I will walk you through the steps of setting up Alda and writing some basic scores.